albblgb/PUSNet/README.md

 # Pusnet
-Code for "Purified and Unified Steganographic Network"
+This repo is the official code forr "Purified and Unified Steganographic Network"

 ## Dependencies and Installation
 - Python 3.8.13, PyTorch = 1.11.0